tardate/LittleArduinoProjects/playground/SerialControl/README.md

 As well as providing a simple demonstration of Arduino serial coding, I made this sketch so that I could use the Uno as an intelligent responder for testing client-side serial code.

-Form more information on serial communications, see [Arduino Cookbook: 4.
+For more information on serial communications, see [Arduino Cookbook: 4.
 Serial Communications](../../books/arduino-cookbook/)

 ### Code